Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 ---

-Most of the applications are using many types of resources to enrich user experience.
+Most of the apps are using many types of resources to enrich user experience.
 It may be something that is user-facing like images, animations, videos, fonts, or something more low-level like strings or configuration in any form (JSON, Plist, YAML).
-While our application grows we tend to add new resources, amend existing ones, or even remove some which are not needed anymore.
+While our app grows we tend to add new resources, amend existing ones, or even remove some which are not needed anymore.
-Due to resources nature - they are loaded in runtime and referenced by string literals - it's easy to go out-of-sync between what we have bundled into our application and what we are trying to reference in our code.
+Due to resources nature - they are loaded in runtime and referenced by string literals - it's easy to go out-of-sync between what we have bundled into our app and what we are trying to reference in our code.
 Let's check how we can improve developers experience by leveraging code generation to make type-safe constants (as Swift code) for our project resources, but first, let's take a closer look at issues we may face during development related to using resources.

-## Issues related with using resources in our applications
+## Issues related with using resources in our apps

 Let's take a look at the most used resources we are using while developing our apps and focus on issues we may face related to run-time nature of them.

 ### Strings

-For applications that support multiple languages, we used to use the [NSLocalizedString](https://developer.apple.com/documentation/foundation/1418095-nslocalizedstring) macro.
+For apps that support multiple languages, we used to use the [NSLocalizedString](https://developer.apple.com/documentation/foundation/1418095-nslocalizedstring) macro.

 Let's try to make our *My Profile* screen localizable.

-To be able to use the above macro, we need at least one LocalizableStrings file bundled with our application filled with key-value pairs like:
+To be able to use the above macro, we need at least one LocalizableStrings file bundled with our app filled with key-value pairs like:

 ```
 // Localizable.strings
 // ...
 /* Personal Information text overrides */
 "personal_information.screen_title" = "My Profile";
-"personal_information.email_selection.section_title" = "E-mail address";
+"personal_information.email_selection.section_title" = "Email address";
-"personal_information.email_selection.add_new" = "Add new e-mail";
+"personal_information.email_selection.add_new" = "Add new email";
 "personal_information.phone_selection.section_title" = "Phone number";
 "personal_information.phone_selection.add_new" = "Add new phone";
 // ...